How Do Spherical Black Holes Grow Monopole Hair?: Behaviour of Scalar Hair in Gravitational Collapse

 \begin{proof} Let us follow the same train of thought as in the proof of the Kay-Wald theorem~\cite{Kay_1987}, starting by proving the theorem in Schwarzschild spacetime.
 In this spacetime, one can find a particular solution to Eq.~(\ref{eq:EOM-Decoupled}).
 Working in Schwarzschild coordinates, the particular solution is given by integrating Eq.~(\ref{eq:Scalar-Field-Integrated}) with $Q=0$,

 The curvature scalar $\mathcal{F}$ is bounded on and outside the horizon and goes to zero far away from the BH.
-Therefore, the particular solution $\Phi_0$ by construction is bounded on the exterior Schwarzschild wedge, the EH and on the bifurcation 2-sphere.
+In particular, we also require that the curvature scalar goes to zero at least as $\mathcal{O}(r^{-4})$.
+We now rewrite the above equation as,

+the first term on the right-hand side of the above equation goes to zero at least as fast as $\mathcal{O}(r^{-1})$ at spatial infinity and the second term on the right hand side of the equation falls off at least as fast as $\mathcal{O}(r^{-2})$.
+This means that $\Phi_0$ falls off as $\mathcal{O}(r^{-1})$ at spatial infinity.
+By repeating the local analysis present in Sec.~\ref{sec:Case-1-Scalar-Field}, we see that the solution $\Phi_0$ is bounded on the EH and the bifurcation 2-sphere.
+Since the curvature scalar is regular throughout the exterior Schwarzschild wedge, $\Phi_0$ is bounded on the exterior Schwarzschild wedge as well.
+Therefore, the particular solution $\Phi_0$ is bounded on the exterior Schwarzschild wedge, the EH and on the bifurcation 2-sphere.
 Let us denote the maximum value of $\Phi_0$ by $C_1$.

 We now apply the Kay-Wald theorem to the field $\Tilde{\Phi} = \Phi - \Phi_0$, which satisfies the wave equation, $\Box \Tilde{\Phi} = 0$.
 Let $C_2$ be the bound for $\Tilde{\Phi}$ we obtain from the Kay-Wald theorem.
 We now use the triangle inequality,